-Named for the English pediatrician who identified it, Angelman syndrome (AS) is a neuro-genetic disorder that occurs in one in 15,000 live births.
-Characteristics of AS include developmental delay, lack of speech, seizures, and walking and balance disorders.
-It is often misdiagnosed as cerebral palsy or autism.
-Despite these characteristics, individuals with Angelman syndrome have a happy demeanor, laugh frequently and are often smiling.
+Named for the English pediatrician who identified it, Angelman syndrome (AS) is a rare neuro-genetic disorder that occurs in one in 15,000 live births.
+Characteristics include developmental delay, lack of speech, seizures, and walking and balance disorders.
+It is often misdiagnosed as cerebral palsy or autism, due to lack of awareness.
+Despite these constant challenges, individuals with Angelman syndrome have a happy demeanor, laugh frequently and are often smiling.

 15% of ALL SALES will be donated to ASF ...

 Angelman A to Z